ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The AS_request_creation_hints is a CBOR map with keys defined in the IANA registry "ACE Authorization Server Request Creation Hints".

-Example: Assuming IANA label 2 and non-critical, so ead_label = 2 (0x02), and the AS_request_creation_hints map containing one CBOR text string "coap://www.example.com/token" with key 1 (the absolute URI of the /token endpoint at the AS):
+Example: Assuming IANA label 2, used as a non-critical label (positive), and a AS_request_creation_hints map containing one CBOR text string "coap://www.example.com/token" with key 1 (the absolute URI of the /token endpoint at the AS):

-* EAD_REQUEST_CREATION_HINTS = 0x025820A101781C636F61703A2F2F7777772E6578616D70
+* EAD_REQUEST_CREATION_HINTS = (2, h'A101781C636F61703A2F2F7777772E6578616D706C
-                               6C652E636F6D2F746F6B656E
+                               652E636F6D2F746F6B656E')

 Editor's note: Replace IANA label with TBD value registered for EAD_REQUEST_CREATION_HINTS in {{iana-edhoc-ead}}.